lucasasselli/zero/README.md

 width="200"
     hspace="10" vspace="10">

-Zero is an open source, ad-free live wallpaper app for android.
+Zero is an open source, live wallpaper app for android.

 Zero is available on the Google Play.
 <a href="https://play.google.com/store/apps/details?id=com.lucasasselli.zero">